amamel/banano-node-docker/readme.md

 sudo ./banano.sh -t V25.1 -f
 ```

-**WARNING: This feature is experimental and may result in loss of data.
+**This feature is experimental and may result in loss of data.
 You are strongly adviced to BACKUP your wallet seed before trying to fast-sync an existing node.**

 ## Requirements